Instabilities of the Fractionalized Dirac Semimetal in the Kitaev-Kondo Model: Discussion

 \section{Discussion}

 We have analyzed the instabilities of the fractionalized Fermi liquid that arrises in a Kondo lattice model of Dirac conduction electrons on the half-filled honeycomb lattice coupled to a Kitaev QSL.
-After fractionalizing the spin-1/2 operators into Majorana fermions, we have integrated out the gapped vison modes to derive an effective low-energy, continuum field theory.
+After fractionalizing the spin-1/2 operators into Majorana fermions, we have used second-order perturbation theory to obtain the interactions between the gapless fermion modes in the effective low-energy, continuum field theory.
 The bare theory contains three different interaction vertices, a Hubbard repulsion $U$ and a spin-spin interaction $J$ between Dirac electrons, as well as a coupling $\Gamma$ between conduction electrons and Dirac Majorana fermions.
 We have analyzed the scale dependence of the interactions, using perturbative parquet RG.
 In addition to the aforementioned interactions, an electronic density-density repulsion $\rho$ is generated.

 Regardless of the ratio of Fermi velocities and the sign of the Kitaev coupling, the RG flow is always controlled by the same critical fixed point, at which the Dirac electrons decouple from the Majorana fermions and all three electron-electron interaction have finite positive values.
+This results suggests that it is justified to integrate out the Majorana fermions entirely, as done in Ref.~\cite{Bunney+25}.
+However, we stress that the velocity ratio $c/v$ could potentially renormalize beyond one-loop order, resulting in a different flow of the coupling $\Gamma$ between conduction electrons and Dirac Majorana fermions.
+Velocity renormalization is a well known phenomenon of strongly coupled GNY theories and perturbative RG, even beyond one-loop order, cannot unambiguously rule out the existence of a novel GNY critical fixed point with finite coupling to Majorana fermions.

 To determine the type of symmetry breaking we have derived the RG equations of the fields conjugate to CDW, SDW and SC order, from which we determined the field scaling exponents at the critical point and the susceptibility exponents.
 For the SC order parameter we have focused on singlet pairing across neighboring sites with a spatial $d+id$ form factor \cite{Bunney+25}.
 While the antiferromagnetic spin-spin interaction $J$ stabilizes antiferromagnetism and SC in almost equal terms, the AFM ordering is strongly enhanced by the Hubbard repulsion $U$ whereas SC is destabilized by the repulsive density-density interaction $\rho$.
 Our results show that the only divergent susceptibility is toward antiferromagnetic (SDW) order.